-Whether you want to create a paved driveway or an elaborate patio, you will have to create a stable foundation to lay stone or concrete pavers on.
-The layer that directly supports the elements is typically paving sand.
-Use our paver sand calculator to determine how much sand do you need.
+Whether you want to create a paved driveway or an elaborate patio, you must make a stable foundation on which to lay stone or concrete pavers.
+The layer that directly supports these elements is typically paving sand.
+Use our paver sand calculator to determine how much sand you need.

-- You need to determine the dimensions of paved surface first.
-For example, a typical parking place has the dimensions of 8.5 ft and 19 ft.
+- You need to determine the dimensions of the paved surface first.
+For example, consider a typical parking space with dimensions of 8.5 ft by 19.0 ft.

-- If the paved surface is rectangular in shape, simply multiply these values to obtain area:
+- If the paved surface is rectangular, simply multiply these values to obtain area:

 - Decide how thick the layer of sand will be.
-Let's assume the depth of 1 inch.
+Let's assume a depth of 1 inch or 1/12 ft.

 - Multiply the area by depth to find the volume of sand required: